Hilde Stiegler Rubecksen

 Preliminary research question could be: how (else) can we develop and use materials that can reduce production, consumption, and waste?
 How can we create materials and products that offer long lasting and transformational qualities all at ones?
 How can we feel comfortable “living with” self-repairing materials that might have a “life of their own”?

-Hilde Stiegler Rubecksen is a PhD candidate in Artistic Research at Trondheim Academy of Fine Art (Faculty of Architecture and Design), and TrollLabs in the Department of Mechanical and Industrial Engineering (Faculty of Engineering) at the Norwegian University of Science and Technology (NTNU).
-The PhD is artistic and cross disciplinary, and the field of study is within textiles.
+Hilde Stiegler Rubecksen is a PhD candidate at Trondheim Academy of Fine Art (Faculty of Architecture and Design), and TrollLabs in the Department of Mechanical and Industrial Engineering (Faculty of Engineering) at the Norwegian University of Science and Technology (NTNU).
+The PhD is artistic, paper-based and cross-disciplinary, and the field of study is within textiles.
 It is funded through the Norwegian Artistic Research Program (PKU/ NARP) and the Directorate for Higher Education and Competence.
-Born in Bergen, Norway, Hilde trained and worked as a fashion designer, design consultant, trend analyst and visiting design tutor mainly in England – but also in Paris and Japan – between 1995-2009.
-She holds an MA in Fashion Womenswear from the Royal College of Art and a BA (hons) in Fashion Design from the University of Central Lancashire.
-Until recently she was based in Bergen, where she worked as a designer and as a design and textiles tutor for several years.
-She completed her Practical teacher training for artists, musicians, and designers (PPU) at the University of Bergen in 2020.
-She is now based at Trondheim Academy of Fine Art embarking on her Ph.D. titled “Reactive and Proactive materials in the Anthropocene”.
+Born in Bergen, Norway, Hilde trained and worked as a fashion designer, design consultant, fashion entrepreneur, trend analyst and design tutor mainly in England – but also in Bergen, Paris and Japan.
+She holds an MA in Fashion Womenswear from the Royal College of Art in London and a BA (hons) in Fashion Design from the University of Central Lancashire.
+Until recently she was based in Bergen, where she worked as a designer and a design tutor for several years.
+She completed her Practical Teacher Training for Artists, Musicians, and Designers (PPU) at the University of Bergen in 2020.
+She is now based at Trondheim Academy of Fine Art in the 2nd year of her PhD titled “Reactive and Proactive materials in the Anthropocene.

 Presentations